Some investors hold fast in Russian markets, unfazed by big retreat

 The stand-off with Moscow "will be resolved diplomatically.
 Valuations in Russian equities are extremely cheap and they have overshot on the downside," she said.

 Russian equities are trading at five times trailing earnings.
-That's less than half the multiple of 12.2 for their peers in the MSCI Emerging Markets stock index .MSCIEF and compares with 18 for the U.S. benchmark S&P 500 index .SPX.
+That's less than half the multiple of 12.2 for their peers in the MSCI Emerging Markets stock index and compares with 18 for the U.S. benchmark S&P 500 index.

 Unlike Ashmore, most investors have pulled back, with 86 percent of mutual funds reporting allocations in both the fourth quarter of 2013 and the first quarter of this year having cut their exposure to Russian equities, according to Lipper, a Thomson Reuters company.